How long should sex last? Is there a secret number or time frame?

 If you’d like to last longer in bed and have a satisfying sex life, check out our tips and tricks.

-Kegel exercises: Pelvic floor exercises have been shown to improve ejaculation five-fold during sexual intercourse.
+Kegel exercises: Pelvic floor exercises have been shown to improve ejaculation five-fold during sexual intercourse and are one of the best tips on how to last longer in bed.
 To perform these exercises, locate and isolate the pelvic floor muscles you use to control your urine flow.
 Then squeeze and release these muscles rhythmically.
 Build the amount you can do each time, and vary the rhythm and pattern.
-After doing pelvic floor exercises for a while, you will notice that you have more control over your sexual response as well as your bladder.
+After doing Kegels pelvic floor exercises for a while, you will notice that you have more control over your sexual response as well as your bladder.
+Don’t forget to do breathing techniques while doing these exercises.

 Change how you think about sex: Most men and women think of sex as a means to an end – getting an orgasm and that’s it.
 Yet, it doesn’t have to be.
 Sex is more than just an orgasm – it’s a sensory experience and it’s also about connection, intimacy, pleasure, and passion.
 Don’t put too much pressure on yourself to last an x amount in bed.
 Instead, think about her, how she’s feeling, and how you’re feeling.
 Even if you reach orgasm, it doesn’t mean that the whole experience is over.
 You can continue with passion and try to get there again.
-You can try exploring oral sex and then penetrative sex as well as other sex positions to enjoy sexual pleasure.
+You can try exploring oral sex, foreplay sessions, and then penetrative sex as well as other sex positions to enjoy sexual pleasure.
+Always wear the right condom when having sex.
+Condoms can be your greatest friend if you struggle with early ejaculation and want to stay in the bedroom longer.

-If you need more help, you can seek advice from a professional sex therapist to talk about your sexual performance and sexual abuse.
+Boston Medical Group has edging technology and biofeedback treatments to help you with your sexual dysfunction.
+If you need more help, you can seek advice from a professional sex therapist to talk about your sexual performance in-bed and sexual abuse.